 Lenders can be surprisingly flexible in repayment terms, especially when faced with the prospect of not receiving repayment at all.
 Because collection activity and collection attorneys cost a considerable amount of money, many lenders will work with you to temporarily reduce the amount of your minimum payments.
 Some lenders will even allow you to skip a payment, adding that payment amount to the end of your loan term.

 Any amount you do not pay will continue to accrue interest, though, so be sure to repay any payments you miss as soon as possible to minimize additional expenses.
 Missed payments may also show up on your credit report, making it more difficult and more expensive to obtain a loan in the future.
-Even if you are completely unable to make even minimum payments, good communication with the lender is critically important and may help ease legal troubles when the loan defaults.
+Even if you are completely unable to make even minimum payments, and may help ease legal troubles when the loan defaults.

 Try to Refinance